VoronDesign/VoronUsers/printer_mods/hoschi/FYSETC_Spider_DIN_Mount/README.md

 Disclaimer: It is your printer.
 If you do this and something breaks or if someone gets hurt, it is fully your responsibility.
 I take no responsibility.

-If you have any questions or problems: ping me on Discord hoschi#0238
+In case of doubt ping me on Discord hoschi#0238